Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 For the best views of Florence make the hike or hop on the bus and head for the Piazzale Michelangelo.
 This famous square with its stunning view of Florence is located across the Arno River and up the hill.

 Florence has so much to offer visitors to this beautiful Tuscan city.
-The historic center of Florence is very walkable and is very accessible via Italy's train system and the nearby airport, which is located just fifteen minutes from the city center.
+The historic center of Florence is very walkable and is very accessible via Italy's train system and the nearby airport, which is located just 15 minutes from the city center.
 If you are planning an Italian holiday be sure to include a visit to Florence, the birthplace of the Renaissance.
+And while there, consider a side trip to Monticchiello—one of Tuscany's overlooked gems.

 Ciao for now.